 Semester 1 intake – Applications close the second Friday of February

-Semester 2 intake –Applications close the first Friday of July.
+Semester 2 intake –Applications close the second Friday of July.

 Museum and Collections Project Program